muhammettd/E-Commerce-App-with-Spring-Security/README.md

 Advanced Security: Fully integrated Spring Security with database-backed authentication.

-Role-Based Access Control (RBAC): Users can perform actions based on specific roles (e.g., ADMIN, USER) stored in the database.
+Role-Based Access Control (RBAC): Users can perform actions based on specific roles stored in the database.

 Product Management: Complete CRUD operations for an e-commerce catalog.